y-sunflower/gifing/README.md

 gif.make()
 ```

-By default, the GIF will be saved as `./output.gif`.
+By default, the GIF will be saved as `output.gif`.
 You can customize the output path by passing it as an argument to the `make()` method.

 <br><br>

 ## License

 - The source code in this repository is licensed under the [MIT License](./LICENSE).
-- The included fonts are licensed under the [SIL Open Font License, Version 1.1](https://openfontlicense.org).